Dickyrdiar/starfetching/README.md

 The `useFetch` hook provides the following values:

-- `data`: The data fetched from the API.
+- `response`: The data fetched from the API.
 - `loading`: A boolean indicating if the data is currently being fetched.
 - `error`: An error message if the fetch failed.